Table of Contents

 All symptoms of lipodystrophy

-Reducing the amount of saturated fats you eat may help reduce cholesterol levels.
+Reducing the amount of saturated fat you eat may help reduce cholesterol levels.
 Saturated fats are found in animal products.
 Reducing the amount of fats and carbohydrates you eat may help reduce triglyceride levels.
 Increased fiber in the diet can help control insulin resistance and may help decrease stomach fat from lipodystrophy.

-While there is no definite proof that these methods will improve lipodystrophy, there is no down side to eating right and staying physically active.
+While there is no definite proof that these methods will improve lipodystrophy, there is no downside to eating right and staying physically active.
 It is a good idea to speak with a nutritionist or dietician about the steps you can take to improve your diet and level of physical activity.

-Some of these body shape changes and metabolic problems have been linked with heart disease and strokes in people living with HIV, so make sure you are checked regularly.
+Some of these body shape changes and metabolic problems have been linked to heart disease and strokes in people living with HIV, so make sure you are checked regularly.
 Other factors, such as high blood pressure, may also contribute to the risk of heart attacks and strokes and need to be treated.
 You can also support your body, and especially your heart, with a healthy diet, regular physical activity, and stopping smoking.

 Even though the physical changes of lipodystrophy can cause emotional distress, no researcher has suggested that people with lipodystrophy should stop taking their HIV drugs.
 The benefits of taking HIV drugs to preserve your health far outweigh the small risk of lipodystrophy.
 If you are concerned about your appearance, talk to your health care provider about treatment options.
 There are many things that you can do to stay healthy and feel good about your body.